 Cat Scratch Fever Symptoms and Treatment

-Cat scratch fever, now called cat scratch disease (CSD), is not a serious illness for most people.
-However, it's good for anyone who comes in contact with cats to learn how to recognize the symptoms and the best way to treat them.
+Cat scratch fever, sometimes called cat scratch disease (CSD), isn't considered a serious illness for most people.
+However, it can make some populations, like children and those with compromised immune systems, really ill.
+It's a good idea for anyone who comes into contact with cats to learn how to recognize the symptoms and the best way to treat them.

 Symptoms of Cat Scratch Disease

-Cat scratch disease is usually contracted after being scratched by a cat.
+Cat scratch disease is caused by Bartonella henselae bacteria and is usually contracted after being scratched by a cat.
 On rare occasions, the disease is caused by being scratched by animals other than cats.

-According to Melissa Stoppler, MD, the symptoms of cat scratch disease start to appear three to thirty days after the scratch, but most commonly in one to two weeks.
+According to the Centers for Disease Control and Prevention (CDC), the symptoms of cat scratch disease start to appear three to 14 days after the scratch.
 The symptoms may include:

 • Swollen, tender lymph nodes